Goals and Focus

 A pitta and vata person living together will often clash over having the heating on or the doors or windows open to cool down or warm up.
 Pitta seldom needs to put their winter duvet on, whilst their vata or kapha counterpart will want warmth and comfort.
 Knowing your dosha can also help you to understand the people around you.

 When it comes to time-keeping, Pitta is always on time.
 They cannot tolerate lateness (unlike vata who seldom leaves the house on time).
 However, sometimes they can be obsessed with being on time to a level of frustration with others.

 Pitta helps the sex drive.
 Pitta dominant types have a high sex drive and enjoy sex.
 The sex energy stimulates the pituitary gland, which links to the hormones, increased energy and heartrate and movement through the spinal cord.
 Pittas can be intense lovers but when stressed can lose the mood.
 When the root chakra is blocked or under stress you cannot obtain the highest energy.
 Excess pitta can elevate this and the best way to balance it is meditation and/or yoga and increasing awareness.
 Exercising to a gentle sweat is good for pitta types.

 Partners or friends of pitta types will often be telling them to “calm down”, “cool down” or “take it easy”…….

 When pitta is out of balance, they have moved into a Rajastic state of mental health.
 Signs of this are:

 - Impulsiveness with being reckless

-- Overly ambitious
+- Overly ambitious and workaholic

 - Controlling and critical